 SuperSport United coach, Gordon Igesund, says it may already be time for SuperSport United to give up on this season’s Premiership race and look ahead to next season.

+SuperSport fell 18 points behind log-leading Kaizer Chiefs after a 3-1 defeat to city rivals Mamelodi Sundowns in Atteridgeville on Wednesday.
+“We’re never out of the running but I’m a realistic person,” Igesund said afterwards.
 “I’ve been in the game a long time and when a team like Kaizer Chiefs gets 13 or 14 points in front of you, it’s not going to be easy for anybody to catch them.”

+With 18 games left to salvage a positive season for the Pretoria outfit, catching Amakhosi looks unlikely.
+The defeat left SuperSport struggling in 11th spot after surging into the lead through Dové Womé, on loan from Sundowns, in the 17th minute.
 But Khama Billiat cancelled out the opener 15 minutes later with his first of the season, before Themba Zwane added a second on the stroke of half-time.

 Things went from bad to worse for Igesund’s outfit when Thuso Phala, Matsatsantsa’s hero in Saturday’s Telkom Knockout final win over Platinum Stars, was sent off for a trailing elbow on Billiat.

 Sundowns capitalised and soon found the back of the net for a third time as Teko Modise wrapped up the points with his stunning shot outside the area, which handed Sundowns their first win in five league outings.